Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 N-acetyl cysteine (NAC)

 NAC is a compound that’s traditionally been used to treat cystic fibrosis, acetaminophen overdose, and chronic obstructive lung disease.
-One of NAC’s functions is to break up mucus, as well as act as an antioxidant and anti-inflammatory.
+One of NAC’s functions is to break up mucus, as well as acting as an antioxidant and anti-inflammatory.
 However, it also may aid in the treatment of psychiatric conditions, such as schizophrenia, bipolar disorder, and OCD, according to research published in the Journal of Nutrition and Metabolism, as NAC may improve your mitochondria’s resilience against stress.
 (Mitochondria is the energy powerhouse inside each cell.)

 The study’s authors also note that randomized clinical trials have shown that when used alongside antidepressants like selective serotonin reuptake inhibitors (SSRIs), NAC may help reduce the severity of OCD symptoms, and also improve anxiety in people who have treatment-resistant OCD.
 However, the research—while promising—isn’t conclusive, and more studies are needed.